medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 The profile also includes information about the performer, i.e the preson who performed and produced observations results.
 The perfomer informations consist of a signature that requires the name, title and relevant telephone number.Further, this profile also contains the clinical observations (nursing assessments) regarding the citizens overall results and health status.
 [Click here for read more information about the clinical observations.](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecare-diagnosticreport.html)

-This profile also allows to send relevant files from the acute home care visit.
-Files that are allowed to sendt with the HomeCareDiagnosticReport are: pdf, jpeg, png, tiff or gif.
+This profile also allows to send relevant attachments from the acute home care visit.
+Attachment that are allowed to sendt with the HomeCareDiagnosticReport are: pdf, jpeg, png, tiff or gif.

 If the attached file are send, it is a requirement that the ID and title of the attached file be sent.
 Furthermore, MedCom recommended that the name of the author, as well as the time of creation, of the attached file be signed and sent with it.

 #### MedComHomeCareObservation
 The [MedComHomeCareObservation](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homeCare-observation.html) profile inherits from the MedComCoreObservation profile.
-This profile includes infromation about what observation was performed, what date & time, by whom, and what result was obtaind.
+This profile includes infromation about what observation was performed, what date & time, by whom, and what result was obtained.
 Codes form two Codesystems for NPU and MCS are used to stated what observation is performed in Observation.code.coding.
 Both codystsems are exibitet on terminology server.
 It is alsao allowed to send an analysis comment on the individual result, if this comment is relevant to include.
 Further it is required to send information that the result of the observation is not reference assessed (Dansk: ikke reference vurderet).